rafaeljesus/rest-scheduler/README.md

 ```

 ## Built with
-- [nodejs](https://https://nodejs.org) Backend is a node-v.5.3.0.
+- [nodejs](https://https://nodejs.org) Backend is a nodejs latest.
-- [koa](http://koajs.com) API is a KOA app.
+- [hapijs](http://hapijs.com) API is a Hapi server.
 It respond to requests RESTfully in JSON.
 - [Mongodb](https://www.mongodb.com) Mongodb as a data store.

 ## Docker